 Today, the history of Hawaii's annexation and statehood remains a contentious topic.
 Many Native Hawaiians view the overthrow of their monarchy and subsequent annexation as an illegal act, and there are ongoing movements advocating for Hawaiian sovereignty and greater recognition of Native Hawaiian rights.

-Ask HotBot: What airlines fly to hawaii?
+Ask HotBot: What is the weather in hawaii?

-Ask HotBot: What time is in hawaii?
+Ask HotBot: What is going on in hawaii?

-Ask HotBot: What is the big island of hawaii?
+Ask HotBot: What to wear in hawaii?